Estimated reading time: 7 minutes

 - Add in the two extracts and mix

-- Sugar your surface with icing sugar then take a chunk of the dough in your hands
+- Sugar your surface with icing sugar, then take a chunk of the dough in your hands

 - Roll the dough into a snake-like figure that is nice and even

-- Once you cut your fingers squeeze the top of the finger so the sides come in then press in your almond.
+- Once you cut your fingers, squeeze the top of the finger so the sides come in, then press in your almond.

-- In the middle of the finger squeeze again to form the knuckle, then using a knife cut in some knuckle lines
+- In the middle of the finger, squeeze again to form the knuckle, then cut in some knuckle lines using a knife.

 - Place on a greased baking sheet or like I did on parchment paper.